reversepwn/chrome-pie-v2/README.md

 ## How to use it!

 > You will need to buy an raspberry pi pico and you can get one for like 8 USD from microcenter.
-Check [`INSTALL.md`](https://github.com/KevinAlavik/chrome-pie/blob/main/INSTALL.md) for instructions on how to install it and build it.
+Check [`INSTALL.md`](https://github.com/KevinAlavik/chrome-pie/blob/main/INSTALL.md) for instructions on how to install it and build it.*

+***You can use a computer or even your phonne (either Android or jailbroken iOS works prob) but a raspberry pi pico is more sneaky and you can have it in your pocket.**

+## Why is it good to have the pico in your pocket?

+> The target (aka your chromebook) has a chance of deafulting back the privlages on like restart or if the computer dies

 ## Why do you need an raspberry pi pico?